dishmint/Markdown2WL/README.md

 # **Markdown2WL**

-The goal of this package is to add Markdown import functionality to Mathematica.
-It is 100% in progress
+The goal of this repo is to establish Markdown Import and Export Converters as well as a standalone Markdown parser.

 ---
 Installation: